University of Illinois - Urbana-Champaign, Illinois Program for Research in the Humanities (IPRH)

 |Location:||Illinois, United States|

-The Illinois Program for Research in the Humanities (IPRH) at the University of Illinois at Urbana-Champaign, supported by a grant from the Andrew W. Mellon Foundation, seeks to hire two Andrew W. Mellon Post-Doctoral Fellows in Legal Humanities for two-year appointments commencing Fall 2020.
+The Illinois Program for Research in the Humanities (IPRH) at the University of Illinois at Urbana-Champaign seeks to hire an Andrew W. Mellon Post-Doctoral Fellow in the Humanities for a two-year appointment commencing Fall 2015.

-The fellowship carries a $58,350 annual stipend, a $5,000 research account, a moving allowance, and a comprehensive benefits package.
-To be eligible, applicants should have received their Ph.D. in a humanities discipline between January 1, 2017 and no later than July 31, 2020.
-Only untenured scholars who have not held the title of “assistant professor” are eligible (visiting, non-tenure-line assistant professors are eligible); lecturers with indefinite appointments that renew (rather than terminate after a fixed term) are ineligible.
+The fellowship carries a $45,000 annual stipend, a $2,000 research account, and a comprehensive benefits package.
+To be eligible, applicants should have received their Ph.D. in a humanities discipline between January 1, 2012 and no later than May 31, 2015.
+Scholars who cannot legitimately anticipate the conferral of their degrees by May 31, 2015, should not apply.
+Only untenured scholars who have not held the title of “assistant professor” are eligible.
 PhDs are the only terminal degree accepted.
-Current full- and part-time faculty members at the University of Illinois at Urbana-Champaign, as well as scholars who received their doctorates from the Urbana campus, are not eligible for these awards.
-Scholars who cannot legitimately anticipate the conferral of their degrees by July 31, 2020, should not apply.

 Detailed eligibility requirements and application guidelines can be found at www.iprh.illinois.edu.

 Applications must be submitted through the online application system.
 No paper or e-mailed applications (or letters of support) will be accepted.
 The submission period opens September 1, 2014.
 Please do not contact IPRH about the status of an application; we are unable to answer questions about individual applications.